-As mentioned, pea protein contains all 9 essential amino acids.
+Dr. Praeger’s uses pea protein in our plant-based burgers because pea protein contains all 9 essential amino acids.
 Pea protein is notably low in methionine, an amino acid that is responsible for building proteins and producing many molecules inside the human body.
 Many legumes lack methionine despite being great sources of protein.
 However, this lack of methionine should pose as no concern, as it can be obtained easily from the protein found in most grains such as vital wheat gluten, oats, quinoa, and rye grain.
 Interestingly, grains are low in lysine, which is an amino acid that is plentiful in legumes.

 Pea Protein is also a rich plant-based source of iron.
 Vegetarians, vegans, and plant-based eaters are often asked, “but how do you get enough protein?”
 There are many plant-based sources of protein that can meet the daily requirements for an active lifestyle, so protein is not truly a concern for those who choose to adopt a plant-based diet.